 If there are multiple reservoir storage water rights upstream from American Falls Reservoir that didn't receive 100% accrual fill to their water rights, and the available Refill 1 storage is insufficient to fill all remaining upstream reservoir water rights when Refill 1 storage is added to the storage accrued to the reservoirs' senior water rights, limiting factors to be considered when distributing the Refill 1 storage may include the physical contents of the reservoirs or the basin water yields that occurred upstream of the reservoirs.
-For example, the Refill 1 storage may be distributed proportionally to the water yield of the basin upstream of each reservoir, not to exceed the physical contents of the reservoir after the Refill 1 storage is added to the reservoir's senior water right(s) accrual.
+For example, the Refill 1 storage may be distributed proportionally to the water yield of the basin upstream of each reservoir, not to exceed the physical contents of the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after the Refill 1 storage is added to the reservoir after right(s) accrual.

 If there is enough Refill 1 storage captured in the reservoir system to offset all the storage spilled past Milner Dam and increase the accrual to 100% fill for all reservoir storage rights, any remaining Refill 1 storage physically residing in the system can be used to cancel previously used storage.
-For example, if the reservoir system was physically full three weeks after Milner Spill ceased, and there had been 2,000 acre-feet of storage usage by diversions between when Milner Spill ceased and three weeks later when the reservoir system was physically full, the amount of Refill 1 storage held in the reservoir system would be sufficient to allocated 100% fill to all spaceholders and cancel the 2,000 acre-feet of system storage usage without subtracting the storage usage from full spaceholder storage allocations.
+For example, if the reservoir system was physically full three weeks after Milner Spill ceased, and there had been 2,000 acre-feet of storage usage by diversions between when Milner Spill ceased and three weeks later when the reservoir system was physically full, the amount of Refill 1 storage held in the reservoir system would be sufficient to allocate 100% fill to all spaceholders and cancel the 2,000 acre-feet of system storage usage without subtracting the storage usage from full spaceholder storage allocations.